BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/try-nexus.md

 ```

 Well done!
 You have now completed the last part of this tutorial.
 To learn more, scroll down or
-navigate to our documentation or start contributing to our Github repositories.
+navigate to our documentation, or start contributing to our Github repositories.

 If you have reached this tutorial via the @link:[Simulation Neuroscience MOOC](https://www.edx.org/course/simulation-neuroscience),
 you can now head back to the @link:[edX platform](https://www.edx.org/course/simulation-neuroscience) and complete this week assignment.